 - Unsung Hero of the Year

-More details of the award categories and the nomination form can be found on the website at www.leeds.gov.uk/your-council/compassionate-city-awards.
+For more details of the award categories and the nomination form, please visit our website at: www.leeds.gov.uk/about-leeds/

-Councillor Debra Coupar, executive member for communities said:
+Councillor Mary Harland, executive member for communities, said:

-“I am delighted that the Compassionate City Awards are being held again this year to recognise the fantastic efforts of people working at a grass roots level.
+“I am really pleased that the Compassionate City Awards are being held again this year to recognise the fantastic efforts of people working in our many different communities.

-“There are hundreds of unsung heroes who work tirelessly to make our city a fantastic place to live, work and visit and it’s hugely important that they get the recognition that they deserve.
-If someone has sprung to mind after reading this, I would urge you to take a look at our website and nominate them for one of the ten awards.”
+“There are hundreds of unsung heroes who work tirelessly to make our city a fantastic place to live, work and visit and it’s vitally important that they get the recognition that they deserve and that we celebrate their efforts.
+If someone springs to mind after reading this, please take a look at our website and nominate them for one of the nine awards.”

 This post is based on a press release issued by Leeds City Council